clemauyeung/clemdesigns.github.io/README.md

 # clemdesigns.github.io

-## This is a place to display Clem's visual designs
+## This is a website to display Clem's designs